Sahil-Gulati/NOOPath/README.md

 #### Noopath.setIgnoreExtensions(extension[])
 ```
-This function will accept array of extensions where each extension should contain extension.
+This function will accept array of strings where each string should contain extension.
 Note: It should not contain `.` Use `extension` not `.extension`.
 This function will not allow module to add extensions to keys of config object.
 ```

 #### Noopath.getFromConfig(string)